iterative/dvc.org/static/docs/user-guide/update-tracked-file.md

-their counterparts in the working directory (see [#799](https://github.com/iterative/dvc/issues/799) and [#599](https://github.com/iterative/dvc/issues/599) for example), updating tracked files has to be carried out with caution (unless your workspace supports `reflinks` or you've manually specified `cache.type copy`, run ).
+their counterparts in the working directory (see [#799](https://github.com/iterative/dvc/issues/799) and [#599](https://github.com/iterative/dvc/issues/599) for example), updating tracked files has to be carried out with caution.

 Assume `train.tsv` is tracked by dvc and you want to update it.
 Here updating may mean either replacing `train.tsv` with a new file having the